safesoftware/FMETraining/ServerAdmin3Security/Exercise3_ConfiguringForHTTPS.md

 		<Connector port="80" protocol="HTTP/1.1"
 		redirectPort="443"/>

-4) Make sure to exchange *&lt;FMEServerDir&gt;* and *&lt;your_password&gt;* with the install directory of FME Server and the password of the keystore that was specified in step 3 under *i.
+4) Make sure to exchange *&lt;FMEServerDir&gt;* and *&lt;your_password&gt;* with the install directory of FME Server and the password of the keystore that was specified in step 4 under *i.
 Create a Keystore File*.

 5) Save and close the *server.xml* file.
 <br><br>

 **b) Configure *web.xml***

-1) Open the *web.xml* file in a text editor.
+1) Open the *web.xml* file in a text editor in administrator mode.

 2) Add the following code block to the end of the file, just before the closing *&lt;/web-app&gt;* element: